w3c/wai-curricula/content/designer/navigation-design.md

 {% include excol.html type="middle" %}

 Discuss strategies that people use to navigate to different pages of the same site, including menus, breadcrumb trails, search functionalities, and site maps.
 Explain that different people rely on different navigational components.
-Discuss strategies to use several site navigational methods that minimize distractions and unnecessary noise.
+Discuss strategies to use several site navigational methods to favor various user experiences.

 #### Learning Outcomes for Module